 The estate was founded in 1849 and was originally an orchard growing various seasonal fruits.

 Robert Crabtree purchased the property in 1984.
 He built a small modern winery, renovated the historic homestead and upgraded the vineyard.

-Crabtree Wines is a boutique small winery, meaning the wines produced become vintage and are very limited in production.
-Award-winning, hand-crafted wines are available to try at the cellar door, 7 days a week.
+Crabtree Wines is now a small boutique winery, meaning the wines produced become vintage and are very limited in production.
+Award-winning, hand-crafted wines are available to try at the cellar door, seven days a week.

-Crabtree Wines pride themselves on unique & delicious wine, friendly staff and intimate, memorable tasting experiences.
+Crabtree Wines pride themselves on unique & delicious wine, friendly staff and intimate, memorable Clare Valley wine tasting experiences.
 Today, the winery is thriving and they are adamant on keeping Robert Crabtree’s initial vision alive.

 4. Claymore Wines

 Claymore Wines began back in 1997, and they have proclaimed that “Wine is the only artwork you can drink” ever since.
 With this mentality at the foundation of their philosophies, the Claymore empire was constructed.
 They now own 40 hectares of vines and three additional vineyards in Watervale.

 The brand label is inspired by the winemaker’s favourite bands and soccer team, Liverpool.
 They use a range of grape varieties from Shiraz, Cabernet, Grenache to crisp Riesling, Sauvignon Blanc, Viognier and Chardonnay.

 Have a laugh with the staff as they take you through some premium wines at the cellar door that you can only experience then and there, like the Bitter Sweet Symphony or The Dark Side of the Moon.
 Claymore Wine truly is a drink with a sense of humour.